longturn/freeciv21/docs/Playing/faq.rst

 The game can be started without sound by supplying the command-line arguments :literal:`-P none`.
-The default sound plugin can also be configured in the game settings by going to :guilabel:`Game -->Set local options` and then clicking on the :guilabel:`Sound` tab.
+The default sound plugin can also be configured in the game settings by going to :menuselection:`Game -->Set local options` and then clicking on the :guilabel:`Sound` tab.

 If the game was compiled with sound support, it will be enabled by default.
 All pre-compiled packages provided by the Longturn community come with sound support enabled.